Seagate/cortx-prvsnr/docs/Architecture/Architectural-Overview.md

   The cortx-prvsnr API (`provisioner --help`) provides various commands to perform this bootstrap on various environments and is also capable of remotely performing bootstrap on a system from a jump server/host.

-* Without Primary: Salt formulae would be executed on each minion independently in absence of Salt primary (using salt-call --local).
+* Without Primary: Salt formulae would be run on each minion independently in absence of Salt primary (using salt-call --local).
 This has lower overhead and works fine with single node configuration.

   With multi-node configuration, the setup still was workable, however, the source of Salt formulae (cortx-prvsnr repo) requires replication on each node.
 Also, assigning role to each node independently becomes challenging.